 about this tool

 This tool illustrates health insurance premiums and subsidies for people purchasing insurance on their own in new health insurance marketplaces/exchanges created by the Affordable Care Act (PPACA).
 Beginning in October 2013, middle-income people under age 65, who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies available through state-based exchanges.

 Additionally, states have the option to expand their Medicaid programs to cover all people making up to 138% of the federal poverty level (which is about $33,000 for a family of four).
 In states that opt out of expanding Medicaid, some people making below this amount will still be eligible for Medicaid, some will be eligible for subsidized coverage through Marketplaces, and others will not be eligible for subsidies.

 Arizona, of course. agreed to expand its Medicaid program (AHCCCS )

 With this Kaiser Family Foundation calculator, you can enter different income levels, ages, and family sizes to get an estimate of your eligibility for subsidies and how much you could spend on health insurance.
 As premiums and eligibility requirements may vary, contact your qualified insurance agent/broker or state’s Medicaid office or exchange with enrollment questions.

-REMEMBER- the Health Insurance Marketplaces ( the Exchanges) will be open October 1, 2013 through 3/31/2014 (Enrollment Period) and you can use a qualified insurance agent/broker at no cost to you to help you!!
+REMEMBER- the Health Insurance Marketplaces ( the Exchanges) will be open November, 1st 2019 through 12/15/2019 (Enrollment Period) for health insurance coverage to start 1/1/2020 and you can use a qualified insurance agent/broker at no cost to you to help you!!